FAQs Veterans Services

 - Any student attempting to utilize Veterans benefits at Harper MUST have a VEC on file.
 Without this document, the SCO will not know that you want to use your Veterans benefits and your enrollment will not be certified.

-- If you qualify for the Post 9/11 GI Bill (CH 33) and indicate you would like to utilize this benefit while at Harper, the VA will process your BAH and Book Stipend once your enrollment has been certified by the SCO.
-The VA will send checks for the BAH and Book Stipend directly to you, not to Harper.
+- If you qualify for the Post 9/11 GI Bill® (CH 33) and indicate you would like to utilize this benefit while at Harper, the VA will process your BAH and Book Stipend once your enrollment has been certified by the SCO.

 - You are paid on the first of the month for the month prior.
-Direct deposit can be set up with the VA at the time of applying for benefits.
+Direct deposit should be set up with the VA at the time of applying for benefits.

 - BAH rates are set at the E-5 plus dependents level of the ZIP code of the school you are attending.